 Degrees in land surveying or marine sciences may have hydrography modules.
 Ability in mathematics and computing is essential.

 A postgraduate qualification in hydrographic surveying, hydrography or geomatics is often required for graduates from non-relevant subjects.
 Masters courses in hydrography and hydrographic surveying are offered by:

-Entry is also possible via the Royal Navy as a hydrographic, meteorological and oceanographic specialist, where hydrographic training is provided by the Flag Officer Sea Training Hydrography and Meteorology (FOST HM) school.
+You may be able to start your hydrographic career by joining the Royal Navy as a hydrographic, meteorological and oceanographic specialist.
+Hydrographic training is provided by the Flag Officer Sea Training Hydrography and Meteorology (FOST HM) school.
 For further details, see Royal Navy Careers.

-It is possible to qualify as a land surveyor and then acquire the skills needed to move into hydrographic surveying by taking a postgraduate diploma or Masters degree in hydrography.
-Search for postgraduate courses in hydrography.
+It's possible to qualify as a land surveyor and then acquire the skills you need to move into hydrographic surveying by taking a postgraduate diploma or Masters degree in hydrography.
+Search postgraduate courses in hydrography.

-- teamworking skills and the ability to work closely and get on with others in pressured situations;
+- good teamworking skills and the ability to work closely and get on with others in pressurised situations

-Relevant experience through a sandwich placement or vacation work is recommended.
+Try to gain relevant experience through a sandwich placement or vacation work.
 Nautical, surveying or computing experience is highly valued by employers.